skip to content

 names of landmarks See landmark names.

-names–first reference Preferred use is first and last name, followed by title or position; use of middle name(s) and maiden names optional.
+names–first reference Preferred use is first and last name, followed by title or position; use of middle names and maiden names optional.
 Avoid using courtesy titles (Dr., Mr., Mrs.).

-Right: Charles A. Wight, WSU president, spoke Thursday.
+Right: Brad Mortensen, WSU president, spoke Thursday.

-Wrong: Dr. Charles A. Wight spoke Thursday.
+Wrong: Dr. Brad Mortensen spoke Thursday.

 names–initials Omit spaces between initials, but do not omit periods.
 See abbreviation.